uma-pi1/kge/README.md

 #### Yago3-10 (YAGO)

-The result given below was found by the same search used for automatic Wikidata5M.
+The result given below was found by the same automatic hyperparameter search used for Wikidata5M.
+We reran the configuration that performed best on validation data for 400 epochs.

 |                                                             |   MRR | Hits@1 | Hits@3 | Hits@10 |                                                                                    Config file |                                                                            Pretrained model |